Scatenix/Void-Merchants/README.md

 Play the web version now!
 [Void Merchants](https://scatenix.github.io/Void-Merchants/)

-Control with arrow keys to move, X/V to shoot (can be held down), Y/C to interact with NPCs or trade.
+## Controls

+- ↑ ↓ ← → : Move your ship
+- Y, C    : Shoot (Can be held down)
+- X, V    : Interact with NPCs or trade
-Create save games at each visit to the trader by hitting X/V.
+- Create save games at each visit to the trader by hitting X or V

-Load them at the title screen by hitting Y/C.
+- Load them again at the title screen by hitting Y or C

+Can also be played with a controller!
+Tested with an Xbox controller - others may work too.

+The controls can be adjusted in the PICO-8 settings (pause button next to the bottom-right corner).

 # State of the Game

 The game is currently in the balancing and testing phase.

-Everything I envisioned is implemented, apart from a boss fight, which was not possible, due to a code length restriction from PICO-8.
+All planned features have been implemented, except for a final boss fight, which was not possible, due to a code length restriction from PICO-8.

 The game offers:
 - A title screen with the possibility to load the last save